th3ndrx/TPingy/README.md

 # TPingy

-A simple tool sends you direct message when your Twitter account.
+A simple tool sends you direct message to your Twitter account when your site is offline.
 You can either send yourself DM or you can make a new TW account for your app.

 ### Dependencies